bdqnghi/bdqnghi.github.io/index.md

 <p align="justify" style="max-width:600px">
-Hi, I'm a first year Ph.D Student at <a href="https://sis.smu.edu.sg/programmes/PhD/overview" target="_blank"> Singapore Management University</a>.
+Hi, welcome to my personal page.
+I'm a second year Ph.D Student at <a href="https://sis.smu.edu.sg/programmes/PhD/overview" target="_blank"> Singapore Management University</a>.
 Currently, I'm being jointly advised by <a href="http://www.mysmu.edu/faculty/lxjiang/" target="_blank">Prof. Lingxiao Jiang</a> and <a href="http://youngkilee.blogspot.sg/" target="_blank">Prof. Lee Youngki</a>.
 I obtained a Bachelor Degree in <a href="http://www.apcs.hcmus.edu.vn/Default.aspx?alias=www.apcs.hcmus.edu.vn/en" target="_blank">Advanced Program Computer Science</a>, which is a honour program at <a href="http://web.hcmus.edu.vn/en/index.php" target="_blank">Ho Chi Minh University of Science</a>.</p>

 ## Research Interests
 <p align="justify" style="max-width:600px">
 My research focuses on application of machine learning into software engineering task.
 More broadly, my interests lie at the intersection of Software Mining, Natural Language Processing, and Machine Learning.
-Currently, I'm working on the topic to understand the programming language semantic by using the distributed vector representation (Word2Vec), a neural-based natural language model.
-The learned semantic vectors can be useful for tasks like clone detection, source code understanding, neural machine translation for programming language.
+Currently, I'm working on the topic to understand the programming language semantic by using the distributed vector representation (Word2Vec), a neural-based language model.
+The learned semantic vectors can be useful for tasks like clone detection, source code understanding, neural machine translation for programming language,etc.
 </p>
 <!-- <center> <em><a class="tosu"> Scroll down for news! </a></em></center> -->